-The municipal bonds, industrial bonds, and mortgage-backed bonds are valued using a matrix pricing model (Level 2 inputs).
+The mortgage-backed bonds are valued using a matrix pricing model (Level 2 inputs).

 Pension Trust Funds

 The pension trust funds are used to account for assets held by the Borough in a trustee capacity for future payment of retirement benefits to employees or former employees.